- Get Involved

 BIBLIOGRAPHY:Billy Hicks and Doris Meek, comps., Historical Records of Franklin County, Texas (Mount Vernon, Texas: Franklin County Historical Survey Committee, 1972).
 Wright Patman, History of Post Offices-First Congressional District of Texas (Texarkana, Texas, 1946?).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Cecil Harper, Jr., "HAGANSPORT, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hnh02.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Cecil Harper, Jr., "HAGANSPORT, TX," accessed May 22, 2019, http://www.tshaonline.org/handbook/online/articles/hnh02.